Find Affordable College Courses

 About 4% of the students majoring in construction trades at the school are women while 96% are male.

 You’ll be in good company if you decide to attend Oklahoma State University Institute of Technology.
 It ranked #2 on our 2023 Most Popular Construction Trades Associate Degree Schools in the Southwest Region list.
-Located in the town of Okmulgee, OSU Institute of Technology is a public college with a small student population.
+Located in the distant town of Okmulgee, OSU Institute of Technology is a public school with a small student population.

 The in-demand associate degree programs at Pima Community College helped the school earn the #3 place on this year’s ranking of the most popular construction trades schools in the Southwest Region .
-Located in the large city of Tucson, Pima County Community College District is a public college with a fairly large student population.
+Located in the large city of Tucson, Pima County Community College District is a public school with a large student population.

 About 25% of the students majoring in construction trades at the school are women while 75% are male.

 The in-demand associate degree programs at Central New Mexico Community College helped the school earn the #4 place on this year’s ranking of the most popular construction trades schools in the Southwest Region .
-CNM is a large public school located in the city of Albuquerque.
+CNM is a large public school located in the large city of Albuquerque.

 Women make up 9% of the construction trades majors at the school.